rd45/oci-automation/README.md

 ### Coming soonish, as a worked example of a multi-step playbook...
 1. terraform makes an ATP autonomous database & a compute instance (incl. networking etc)
-2. ansible downloads & installs JDK & swingbench onto the compute node, configures sqlnet, runs the setup scripts for OE into the database
+2. ansible downloads & installs JDK & swingbench onto the compute node, configures sqlnet, runs the setup scripts for the OE benchmark into the database
 3. ansible runs a test and captures the output

 boom - automated build & execution of a database performance test environment